yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 As a side note, NVIDIA’s version of FSR, NIS, was also tested, but the result is so ugly and over-sharpened, that we decided to keep the best option of the two, FSR.

-byte[] has also fixed a {{< gh-hovercard "9420" "problem with anisotropic filtering." >}} If users ran the RADV driver on Linux, anisotropic filtering values different than `Default` would cause a distinct acne rendering issue in `Super Mario Odyssey`.
-Although the issue persists at other anisotropic filtering and resolution multiplier values. byte[] continues working on the issue.
+byte[] has also fixed a {{< gh-hovercard "9420" "problem with anisotropic filtering." >}} If users ran the RADV driver on Linux, anisotropic filtering values other than `Default` would cause a distinct "acne-like" rendering issue in `Super Mario Odyssey`.
+The issue persists at other anisotropic filtering and resolution multiplier values., but byte[] continues to work on the issue.

 {{< single-title-imgs-compare
 	"The so called RADV acne (Super Mario Odyssey)"